Resident-only parking across from Streator High School rejected by council

 Streator High School

-The Streator City Council voted 4-1 on Wednesday against an ordinance that would have restricted non-resident parking on Morrell Street near Streator High School.
+The Streator City Council voted 4-1 on Wednesday against an ordinance that would have restricted nonresident parking on Morrell Street near Streator High School.

 Council member David “Moose” Connor was the sole supporter of the proposal.

-This topic was initiated by Connor, who placed it as a discussion item on the agenda for a meeting in July.
+The topic was initiated by Connor, who placed it as a discussion item on the agenda for a meeting in July.

 During the last council meeting, several Streator High School staff members expressed their opposition to the ordinance, warning that it could shift parking to other nearby streets.

-Superintendent Scott Cameron echoed that sentiment and spoke against the measure during this meeting, emphasizing that parking in the area has not been a significant issue brought up during his three years in the district.
+Superintendent Scott Cameron echoed that sentiment and spoke against the measure during the meeting, emphasizing that parking in the area has not been a significant issue brought up during his three years in the district.

 “It’s never been an issue.
 It’s never been brought to my attention as a superintendent that there were issues across the street,” Cameron said.